Working on education and talent of the future

 We also create platforms for exchange, cross-fertilisation and talent development for our students and staff.
 In addition, we create opportunities for continuous learning paths for students, staff, alumni and employees (life-long learning).

 In 2018, the second location of the UT Mechanical Engineering programme at VU started.
 The first batch is now in the third year of their bachelor.
 They will graduate this summer.
-Go to the programme website for more information and registration procedures for the programme 'Mechanical Engineering' at VU Amsterdam.
-You can also find more information about this programme on the UT website.
+Go to the programme website for more information and registration procedures for the programme 'Mechanical Engineering' and 'Creative Technology' at the UT or VU.

 Technical master's programmes